 50BOLD: Can you share your feelings about the Harvey Weinstein floodgates that have now opened up with regards to actresses and the sexual misconduct of Hollywood executives?

-Denise: Regarding the sexual misconduct issue, I’m soooo happy this exploded and was brought into the sunlight.
-It’s all about power, who’s got it and who wants it.
+Denise: Regarding the sexual misconduct issue, I’m sooo happy this exploded and was brought into the sunlight.
+It’s all about power, who’s got it, and who wants it.
 I’ve had my butt grabbed on the set by a director who just happened to be walking behind me.
-There have been other instances that terrified me, not all of them in the Hollywood mode.
+There have been other instances that terrified me, not all of them in Hollywood mode.
 Let it ALL end!

 50BOLD: Do you think African-American actresses still face an uphill battle in Hollywood with regards to getting parts?

 Denise: Yes, African-American actresses still face unbelievable odds in fashioning a career, not just a job here and a job there.
 A CAREER!
 A precious few have managed to do that and they are to be applauded mightily cause it’s hard from every angle possible.
 Roles just aren’t written for us often enough as many writers don’t know any Black women or Black families.